Doubtful Baptisms—the need for conditional sacraments

 Part I: Moral certainty and conditional baptism

 1. The sacrament of baptism is necessary for salvation.
-Baptism is “the outward washing of the body done together with the prescribed form of words” (ST III q.66 a.1).
-Baptism is valid when the required matter and form are used with the intention of doing what the Church does.
+St Thomas Aquinas defines baptism is “the outward washing of the body done together with the prescribed form of words.”1 Baptism is valid when the required matter and form are used with the intention of doing what the Church does.

-2. Baptism of blood and baptism of desire are extraordinary means of justification, whereby a person receives certain effects of the sacrament of baptism, but not the sacrament itself (cf ST III q.66 a.11).
+2. Baptism of blood and baptism of desire are extraordinary means of justification, whereby a person receives certain effects of the sacrament of baptism, but not the sacrament itself.2

 3. Only baptism by water confers an indelible sacramental character upon the soul.
 Only baptism by water makes it possible for the other six sacraments to be validly received.
 A person who is not baptised will not be validly confirmed or ordained, and will not validly receive the sacraments of Penance, Holy Communion, or Extreme Unction.
-A non-baptised person cannot enter into a sacramental marriage.
+A non-baptised person does not and cannot enter into a sacramental marriage (although they may otherwise enter a valid natural marriage).

 4. It is therefore of the greatest importance that each individual, and the Church as a whole, has moral certainty that a given Catholic has validly received the sacrament of baptism.